notaustindaniels/lightrag_n8n/README.md

 3. **Bulk operations** - Delete all documents from a sitemap in one call
 4. **Backward compatible** - Works with existing LightRAG features
 5. **Persistent metadata** - Document metadata survives restarts
+6. **Simplified workflow** - No need for redundant sitemap identifiers
+7. **Graceful error handling** - Deletion works even if no documents exist

 ## Testing